-Any student determined to be engaged in the possession, use, or distribution of alcohol, drugs, look-alike drugs, look-alike alcoholic beverages, behavior-affecting substances and/or drug paraphernalia.
-(In this instance possession will be more liberally interpreted to include attendance at gatherings in which others are engaged in the unlawful possession, use, or distribution of alcohol, drugs, look-alike drugs, look-alike alcoholic beverages, behavior-affecting substances and/or drug paraphernalia and/or proximity to others engaged in the unlawful possession, use, or distribution of alcohol, drugs, look-alike drugs, look-alike alcoholic beverages, behavior-affecting substances and/or drug paraphernalia and/or proximity to others engaged in the unlawful possession, use, or distribution of alcohol, drugs, look-alike drugs, look-alike alcoholic beverages, behavior-affecting substances and/or drug paraphernalia (example being in a vehicle.)
+Any student determined to be engaged in the possession, use, or distribution of alcohol, drugs, look-alike drugs, lookalike alcoholic beverages, behavior-affecting substances and/or drug paraphernalia.
+(In this instance possession will be more liberally interpreted to include attendance at gatherings in which others are engaged in the unlawful possession, use, or distribution of alcohol, drugs, look-alike drugs, look-alike alcoholic beverages, behavior-affecting substances and/or drug paraphernalia and/or proximity to others engaged in the unlawful possession, use, or distribution of alcohol, drugs, look-alike drugs, look-alike alcoholic beverages, behavior-affecting substances and/or drug paraphernalia (example being in a vehicle.)
 A student will be found in violation of this part of the code if reports by legal authorities verify a violation, if a student self-reports a violation, and/or if school district employee witnesses and reports a violation.
 Parents and participants will sign a release of information from law enforcement and county court prior to being allowed to participate in Arlington Public Schools' co-curricular activities.

-First Offense:

-Situation 1: Five-week suspension from participating in all co-curricular activities, events, and/or contests.

-Situation 2: Three-week suspension from participating in all co-curricular activities, events, and/or contests for a student that can provide proof of non-consumption through valid test(s) administered by a law enforcement official at the scene.

-Self Report (1st Offense Only): Anyone that self-reports will receive a two-week reduction in their suspension period for being honest and taking responsibility for their actions.
+- First Offense: - Section 1.
+Five-week suspension from participating in all co-curricular activities, events, and/or contests.
+Section 2.
+Three-week suspension from participating in all co-curricular activities, events, and/or contests for a student that can provide proof of non-consumption through valid test(s) administered by a law enforcement official at the scene. - Self-Report (1st Offense Only): Anyone that self-reports will receive a two-week reduction in their suspension period for being honest and taking responsibility for their actions.
 The self-report must happen in a timely manner in which the student reports prior to the administration starting their formal investigation.

-Second Offense:

-A second violation of our Activity Code is considered serious and results in a suspension from participating in all co-curricular activities, events, and/or contests for the remainder of the school year.
+• Second Offense: A second violation of our Activity Code is considered serious and results in a suspension from participating in all co-curricular activities, events, and/or contests for the remainder of the school year.